acc3ptC/sublime-lines2cols/README.md

 # Description

 Converts the selected text in the current window from lines to columns based on the number returned from user prompt.
+For example, if the selected text is:

+col1
+col2
+col3

+... then you can run this command with argument "3 @" and get:

+col1@col2@col3

+This is useful as a quick and dirty hack for making columnar files for raw data.
 The prompt asks for the number of columns, and optionally a delimiter to be used to separate the columns.

 If the default delimiter of '|' is acceptable, the reply should simply be